bparanj/crystal/programming/iac/docs/experiments/redis-playbook.md

 The `redis/defaults/main.yml` file within an Ansible role is intended to store default variables for that role.
 These variables are the lowest priority in the hierarchy of variable precedence in Ansible, meaning they can be easily overridden by other variables defined elsewhere, such as in the playbook or passed at the command line.

-For the Redis role, `defaults/main.yml` might include variables that are commonly changed or need to be configurable to suit different environments.
+For the Redis role, `defaults/main.yml` might include variables that are  changed or need to be configurable to suit different environments.
 Since the original tasks you provided configure Redis with some specific settings, let's consider what variables could be useful to define in the `defaults/main.yml` file.

 Here's an example of what might be inside `redis/defaults/main.yml`: